 What attracted me to Kristal.AI is their attractive pricing.
-There will not be any charges for AUM up to USD $50k.
-For AUM over US$50k, there will be a charge of 0.3% of the portfolio value over USD 50,000.
+There will not be any charges for AUM up to USD $10k.
+There will be a 0.3% p.a charge on incremental account value above USD $10k.

 As for FSMone’s Regular Savings Plan, the cost of buying will be 0.08% or min SGD 1, HKD 5, USD 1, whichever is higher.
 However, the selling fee will be 0.08%, minimum SGD10, HKD50, USD8.80 whichever is higher.
 There are no extra charges except for USD 50 Voluntary Corporate Action (Such as Rights Issue, General Offer, Spin-off).